Tangible Taxes — Online Payment Options

 Click the button below to launch our online payment system.

 Tangible Tax is an ad valorem tax assessed against the furniture, fixtures and equipment located in businesses and rental property.
 It also applies to structural additions to mobile homes.

 The Property Appraiser's Office assesses the value of Personal Property and presents a certified tax roll to the Tax Collector.
 It is the responsibility of the Tax Collector to mail the tax notices and collect the monies due.

 Tax bills for Tangible Tax are mailed at the same time as the Real Estate Tax Bills, and the same discounts apply.
 Tangible Taxes become delinquent April 1st, at which time 1.5% interest, and advertising costs are added to the gross amount of tax.

-Pursuant to Florida Statutes, Tax Warrants are prepared prior to April 30th of the following year on all unpaid Tangible taxes.
+Pursuant to Florida Statutes, Tax Warrants are prepared on May 1st of the following year on all unpaid Tangible taxes.
 Within 30 days after the warrants are prepared, the Tax Collector applies to the Circuit Court for an order directing levy and seizure of the property for the amount of unpaid taxes and costs.

 Any changes to the tax roll (name, address, location, assessed value) must be processed through the Property Appraiser's Office.